awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

 ------

 1. Build and run the code\.
 The operation might take a while to finish\.
 After it's finished, a list of the labels detected in the video is displayed\.
-For more information, see [Detecting Labels in a Video](labels-detecting-labels-video.md)\.
+For more information, see [Detecting labels in a video](labels-detecting-labels-video.md)\.